fesor/json_matcher/README.md

 $matcher = JsonMatcher::create($subject, ['id', 'created_at', 'updated_at']);
 ```

-If you want the values for these keys were taken into account during the matching, you can specify list of included keys with `including` options
+If you want the values for these keys to be taken into account during the matching, you can specify list of included keys with `including` options
 ```php
 $matcher = JsonMatcher::create($response->getContent(), ['id', 'created_at', 'updated_at']);
 $jsonResponseSubject->equal($expectedJson, ['including' => ['id']]);